xXxIshadowxXX/Fodlan/content/(main) DND-Fodlan/3 Continenten/1 Fodlan/Leicester Alliance/The Leicester Alliance.md

 * **The Bridge of Myrddin** Falls in Phlegathon territory, though several other houses have a say in its management.
 Phlegathon uses the bridge as its main leverage in political matters.

 ### Minor houses of the Alliance
 Some houses are not large and/or established enough to warrant their own sections.
 Such houses are listed here.
+* **House Siward** is the hub of the Siward trading company, which is both a noble house and merchant company.
+* **House Albany** supports travelers heading to and from Garreg Mach.
-* **House Lochin** Boasts a notable textile industry and rivalry with house Hymir.
-Bears the Crest of Cethleann.
+* **House Burgundy** serves as a middleman between the other houses of Leicester and the Church of Seiros
-	Controls: Port Meeric
+* **House Müller** boasts a thriving lumber industry.
+They avoid competition with Edmund due to the distance between the territories.
+* **House Nilsson** contains the hub of the Eastern Church

 ### Abolished houses of the Alliance